PierreIsCoding/sdiy/Xorbell/README.md

 Keep in mind that this module uses a trick for the input gates + decay.
 By this the output volume depends on the input voltage and how that incomming trigger / gate is buffered.
 Therefore an improvement would be to add proper input buffers.

-Tip: If you would use ON-OFF-ON toggle switches instead of a ON-ON switch you will get an extra sound for each channel in their "OFF" positions.
+Tip: If you would use ON-OFF-ON toggle switches instead of a ON-ON switch you will get an extra sound at each channel in their "OFF" positions.

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Xorbell/images/xorbell.jpg" width="300" />